AMMONIA EMISSIONS FROM AGRICULTURA

 Valutazione/descrizione del trend

-Since 1990, the reduction in emissions has been mainly attributed to a decline in the number of livestock for certain animal species, a decrease in the use of synthetic nitrogen fertilizers and in agricultural land and production, as well as the adoption of emission abatement techniques in livestock management.
+In 2023, ammonia emissions from the agriculture sector decreased by approximately 18% compared to 2005.
+Over the longer period from 1990 to 2023, emissions fell by 30.1%, from 499.89 kt to 349.23 kt (Figure 1).
+Since 1990, this reduction has been mainly attributed to the decline in the number of livestock for certain animal categories, the reduced use of synthetic nitrogen fertilisers, the decrease in agricultural land and production, and the adoption of emission abatement techniques in livestock management.

 Commenti

-In 2022, ammonia emissions from agriculture decreased by 11.7% compared to the previous year, mainly due to a 46.7% reduction in emissions associated with the use of synthetic fertilizers (Figure 2).
+In 2023, ammonia emissions from agriculture increased by 11% compared to the previous year, mainly due to a rise in emissions from the use of synthetic fertilisers, which accounted for 81.5% of the overall increase (Figure 2).

-The year-to-year variability in ammonia emissions from synthetic fertilizer use is entirely based on data provided by the Italian National Institute of Statistics (ISTAT) concerning the quantities of synthetic fertilizers sold in the country.
-It is assumed that these fertilizers are applied to agricultural soils, and emissions are estimated based on their nitrogen content.
+The year-to-year variability of ammonia emissions from synthetic fertiliser use is entirely determined by data provided by the Italian National Institute of Statistics (ISTAT) on the quantities of fertilisers sold at national level.
+It is assumed that these fertilisers are applied to agricultural soils and that emissions are proportional to their nitrogen content.

-In 2022, the main source of ammonia emissions in agriculture was livestock management (housing and manure storage), contributing 57.3% of total agricultural NH₃ emissions.
-Other emission sources in the sector include (Figure 3): manure spreading (20.6%), application of synthetic nitrogen fertilizers (13.9%), grazing and nitrogen fixation from legume roots contributing to the category “emissions from unfertilized soils” (3.1%), other organic fertilizers (3.8%), sewage sludge spreading (0.3%), agricultural residue burning (0.1%), and emissions from crop residues (1.0%).
+In 2023, the largest source of agricultural ammonia emissions was livestock management (housing and storage), which accounted for 54% of total NH₃ emissions from agriculture.
+Other significant sources (Figure 3) included: land application of manure (15.1%), application of synthetic nitrogen fertilisers (22.8%), grazing and biological nitrogen fixation by leguminous plants contributing to emissions from “fertiliser-free soils” (3.8%), other organic fertilisers (2.5%), spreading of sewage sludge (0.3%), agricultural residue burning (0.1%), and crop residue decomposition (1.0%).

 Allegati